susan-wz/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+I worked on this project in week 4 of the Lighthouse Labs bootcamp.
+We were given the starter code for this project so we could focus on practising our HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node and Express back-end skills.

+# Final Product

+Initial layout for smaller screens:

+Initial layout for larger screens (above 1024px):

+The *Compose Tweet* box appears on clicking the *Write a New Tweet* button with a sliding animation:

+Error message when the user submits a tweet that doesn't pass validation (either no text or above 140 charcters):

 ## Getting Started